 As we age, we can develop new health concerns or need information on aging well.
-We provide help to seniors, family members and care partners.
+Our care providers are here help to seniors, family members and care partners.

 Health and Care Coordination

-Your SASPCN healthcare team can assist with communication between your health care providers (e.g. acute care, AHS Continuing Care, specialty services and others).
-They work with your family physician to keep up to date with your health and care you are receiving.
-Primary care nurses can effectively communicate important clinical information to other care providers involved in your care.
+Your SASPCN healthcare team can assist with communication between your health care providers (such as acute care, AHS Continuing Care, specialty services, and others).
+They work with your family physician to keep up to date with your health and the care you are receiving.
+Primary care nurses can effectively communicate important clinical information to other providers involved in your care.
 Communication assists with the coordination of care to help meet your needs and prevent adverse events.

 Medications affect you in different ways as you age and have a large impact on the management of chronic disease and acute conditions.
-Your physician and our team will assist you to find the medications that are the best for you:
+Your physician and our team will assist you to find the medications that are the best for you by answering questions like:

 - Is the medication indicated for your condition?